shampooj/FizzBuzz/README.md

 ## TODO:

-1. TLS enabled server to allow for Twilio Signature authentication: See routes.js for comments Associated tests with TLS server
+1. TLS enabled server to allow for Twilio Signature authentication: See index.js and routes.js and for comments Associated tests with TLS server

 2. Twiml phone input validation from user and associated tests

 3. More error handling!